A recent Australian Federal Court case concerning statutory leave entitlements may have caught your attention.

 All employers need to review their practices around the way they accrue, communicate and pay leave.

 If any employers wanted to review their leave processes, Sybiz Visipay has the flexibility to accrue and pay out leave depending on your circumstances.

-If you have any questions about setting up staff types, managing leave requests or setting up an Employee Self Service option in Sybiz Visipay, contact your Business Partner.
+If you have any questions about setting up staff types, pay items, managing leave requests or setting up an Employee Self Service option in Sybiz Visipay, feel free to contact your Business Partner or our BusinessCare team.